Key takeaways

 ZoomInfo

-ZoomInfo provides access to 100M+ companies and 500M+ professional contacts, with firmographic, technographic, and intent data unified in a single platform.
+ZoomInfo is the AI GTM Platform built on the GTM Context Graph, 100M+ companies and 500M+ professional contacts unified with technographics, intent signals, and AI agents so revenue teams act in one environment instead of stitching tools together.
 The database tracks over 1 billion buying signals daily to surface which accounts are actively researching solutions in your category, giving sales and marketing teams timing intelligence alongside firmographic fit.

 According to ZoomInfo's 2025 Customer Impact Report, 95% of sales and marketing teams prefer ZoomInfo's data coverage over competing providers, and customers report finding ZoomInfo data 40% more accurate than alternative solutions.
-Gartner and Forrester both recognized ZoomInfo as a leader in sales intelligence in 2024.
+Gartner and Forrester both recognized ZoomInfo as a leader in GTM data and intelligence in 2024.

 In practice, enterprise teams use ZoomInfo's GTM Workspace to consolidate prospecting, engagement, and pipeline management into one environment.
 Rather than exporting lists to a separate sequencing tool, sellers build target lists, launch outreach, and track results without switching platforms.
 The system integrates natively with Salesforce, HubSpot, Microsoft Dynamics, Outreach, and Salesloft to keep CRM records current automatically.